Main interests

 Community ecology and biogeography

-Biodiversity distribution is determined by movement (including dispersal) and other ecological processes, namely niche selection and ecological drift.
-I have been studying how these different ecological processes contribute to generate observed species distributions and diversity patterns in space and time, at different spatial scales, under ongoing global change.Â
+In addition to dispersal, biodiversity distribution is determined other ecological processes, namely niche selection and ecological drift.
+I have been studying how these different ecological processes contribute to generate observed species distributions, community composition, and diversity patterns in space and time, at different spatial scales, under ongoing global change.Â